 Registration powered by RegOnline

-Several sessions are designed specifically for students and other newcomers to high performance computing, providing the opportunity to learn about careers in the field.
+In addition to the keynoters, the HPC Symposium includes presentations from industry and educational leaders, and a wide array of panel discussions and tutorial sessions.
+Several sessions are designed specifically for students and newcomers to high performance computing, providing the opportunity to learn about careers in the field.

 Registration (which includes parking) is $175 for all sessions, materials and meals.
 Support from industry sponsors reduces registration fees for all students (graduate and undergraduate) to just $35.
-Postdocs can register for $95, and a special “tutorials only” fee is $110.
+Postdocs can register for $95, and a special “tutorials only” fee for Thursday’s session is $110.
 All registrations include a Reception sponsored by HPE.

 The RMACC also sponsors a poster competition for students to showcase their research.
 The winners receive all-expenses paid trips to the national Super Computing conference – SC18 – in Dallas, TX, in November.